littlemoon0210/AI_Design_MidtermProject/README.md

 # Define the output file path
 output_file = "/data/tinytories/TinyStories.txt"
 ```
 Run `prepare.py` to process the text dataset, split it into train and val parts, and save them as binary files.Since the TinyStories.txt dataset is quite large and resources are limited, we only used 472,814 tokens for training and 45,726 tokens for validation.
-If conditions allow, you can modify the code in prepare.py to adjust the training and validation split.
+If conditions allow, you can modify the code in `prepare.py` to adjust the training and validation split.
 ```bash
 python ./data/tinystories/prepare.py
 ```

-Then,train the model.To achieve better model training, you need a GPU.
+Then,train the model.
+To achieve better model training, you need a GPU.
 If you don't have one, consider using Google's Colab.
 ```bash
 python train.py
 ```